agrubb96/Sports-stats/README.md

-# _SportsStats_
+# _Sports Stats_
-This code shows two Machine Learning methods (Neural Network and Naive Bayes) applied to NBA stats to understand what predictors best identify a Hall of fame player.
+"Hoops Akil.rmd" shows two Machine Learning methods (Neural Network and Naive Bayes) applied to NBA stats to understand what predictors best identify a Hall of fame player.

 The dataset dates back to 1979, the year in which the three point line was introduced to the NBA and thusly changing basketball forever.